saulleyva/Sat2DEM/README.md

 ## Introduction

 Sat2DEM is a deep learning framework for generating Digital Elevation Models (DEMs) from satellite imagery.
-The code in this repository was developed as part of the research presented in the paper: *"Satellite-Based Digital Elevation Model Generation Using Attention Mechanisms and Gradient-Based Loss Optimizations"* by Leyva, Ortega, and Moura (2024).
+The code in this repository was developed as part of the research presented in the paper: *"Satellite-Based Digital Elevation Model Generation Using Attention Mechanisms and Gradient-Based Loss Optimizations"* by S. Leyva, M. Ortega, J. de Moura.
 It is designed to be easily extended or adapted for research and applications in geospatial analysis.

 ---